 Helix's compensation program is based on the philosophy that our executive management team should be aligned with our shareholders, and that our executives should be incentivized and rewarded for performance that advances business goals and the creation of sustainable value in all business cycles, leading to shareholder value creation.
-Our overall compensation program is designed to achieve four key objectives: attracting, retaining and motivating qualified executives, advancing our business strategy and creating long-term value, aligning management's and shareholders' interests, and discouraging undue risk taking.
+Our overall compensation program is designed to achieve four key objectives: (1) attracting, retaining and motivating qualified executives, (2) advancing our business strategy and creating long-term value, (3) aligning management's and shareholders' interests, and (4) discouraging undue risk taking.

 Implementing our business model and strategy in a cyclical business environment requires input from highly qualified, experienced and technically proficient executive officers.
 We rely on our executive officers to operate effectively in both positive and negative industry environments.
-They are charged with being able to develop and execute Helix's business strategy to achieve value for shareholders through all fluctuations of our business.
+They are charged with being able to develop and execute Helix's strategies to achieve value for shareholders through all fluctuations of our business.

 The Compensation Committee believes our executive compensation program helps us attract, retain and motivate qualified, experienced and technically proficient executive officers through a range of business cycles.

-We strive to pay base salaries for our executives near the median level compared to our peers, and to allow our executives to earn greater levels of short-term and long-term compensation only when our financial performance and shareholder returns warrant compensation at those higher levels.
-The Compensation Committee believes that both the structure and results of our 2019 executive compensation program reflect our positive financial results and relative shareholder return during our current industry cycle.
+We strive to pay base salaries for our executives near the median level compared to our benchmark peers, and to allow our executives to earn greater levels of short-term and long-term compensation only when our financial performance and shareholder returns warrant compensation at those higher levels.
+The Compensation Committee believes that both the structure and results of our 2020 executive compensation program reflect our navigation of and responses to global and industry-specific challenges, and shareholder return relative to our industry peers during unprecedented market conditions.